simontarzi/CDE_hands_on_lab/README.md

 To learn more about Iceberg in CDE please visit [Using Apache Iceberg in Cloudera Data Engineering](https://docs.cloudera.com/data-engineering/cloud/manage-jobs/topics/cde-using-iceberg.html).

-To learn more about CDE Jobs please visit [Creating and Managing CDE Jobs](https://docs.cloudera.com/data-engineering/cloud/manage-jobs/topics/cde-create-job.html) in the CDE Documentation.

-## Part 2: Orchestrating Pipelines with Airflow

-#### Summary

-In this section you will build three Airflow jobs to schedule, orchestrate and monitor the execution of Spark Jobs and more.

-##### Airflow Concepts

-In Airflow, a DAG (Directed Acyclic Graph) is defined in a Python script that represents the DAGs structure (tasks and their dependencies) as code.

-For example, for a simple DAG consisting of three tasks: A, B, and C. The DAG can specify that A has to run successfully before B can run, but C can run anytime.
-Also that task A times out after 5 minutes, and B can be restarted up to 5 times in case it fails.
-The DAG might also specify that the workflow runs every night at 10pm, but should not start until a certain date.

-For more information about Airflow DAGs, see Apache Airflow documentation [here](https://airflow.apache.org/docs/apache-airflow/stable/concepts/dags.html).
-For an example DAG in CDE, see CDE Airflow DAG documentation [here](https://docs.cloudera.com/data-engineering/cloud/orchestrate-workflows/topics/cde-airflow-editor.html).

-The Airflow UI makes it easy to monitor and troubleshoot your data pipelines.
-For a complete overview of the Airflow UI, see  Apache Airflow UI documentation [here](https://airflow.apache.org/docs/apache-airflow/stable/ui.html).

 ##### Executing Airflow Basic DAG